·

 Pros and Cons of Taking a Car Seat on Board

-We don’t bring a car seat on board for a baby or a toddler, because it doesn’t work for our kids.
+We don’t bring a car seat on board for a baby or a toddler because it doesn’t work for our kids.
 I also hate dragging it around the airport, but some parents swear by traveling with a car seat onboard all the time.

-If you’re worried about having a toddler restrained it’s better to just get an FAA-approved seat harness and check your car seat for free – either at the gate or check-in counter (I personally say check-in counter) so you don’t have to drag it around the airport like a mad man.
+If you’re worried about having a toddler restrained, it’s better to just get an FAA-approved Cares seat harness and check your car seat for free – either at the gate or check-in counter (I personally say check-in counter) so you don’t have to drag it around the airport like a mad man.

-Should you bring a car seat on holidays?
 It depends.
 If we travel to places where we’re renting a car, then yes.
 But if we’re going to places like Asia where it’s mostly tuk tuks, or spots where we know we’ll only be traveling on public transport then no, there’s no point.
 I explained all the rules and tricks in a separate article.

 We travel with a car seat because it’s costly and annoying having to rent it at the destination, but never bring it on board to use it as a seat.
 We have a foldable WayB Pico carseat (full review here) that fits in the overhead compartment.
 It’s expensive, but if you plan on traveling a lot it’s a must.

 It’s not the most comfortable car seat for sleeping, but it does the job of keeping the child safe on rides where we need to.
 We did take it on a road trip and it was just fine.
-Once Dylan is old enough we’ll switch to mifold for sure.

 Probably the first and last time we brought a car seat on board… he stayed there for 15 minutes and I had to hold him anyway for the rest of the flight.